Putting one symbol prefix from the beginning of ASCII chart to a file name bring that file up in a list of files ordered by names.

 , have special meaning when used in

-Another pretty safe prefix is plus sign except that it require escaping in regex.
+Another pretty safe prefix is a plus sign except that it requires escaping in regex.

 GNU Coreutils have utility that checks file names for safety:

 $ cd $DIR $ pathchk --portability **/*

 List of reserved characters prohibited in file names.

 OS X: Cross-platform filename best practices and conventions.

 Is it correct to use certain special characters when naming filenames in Linux?

 What characters are safe in cross-platform file names for Linux, Windows and OS-X.